 Managing people is a learned skill.
-When a person gets promoted to a role that requires them to supervise employees, they need to be onboarded into that role and trained in how to coach.
+When a person is promoted and now supervises employees, they need to be trained in coaching.

 Onboarding is a discipline that requires the new supervisor time to learn who the staff is, what their goals and aspirations, strengths and weakness, fears and concerns, and abilities to learn and innovate are in their role.
-Without taking this time, the new manager is destined to make mistakes that will adversely impact their ability to lead the team forward.
+Without taking this time, the new manager will make mistakes that will adversely impact their ability to lead the team forward.

 Coaching isn’t a skill most people are born with; it is a learned skill.
 Taking the time to teach the new manager this skill will make them more effective managers, create consistency in leadership and management styles, and improve the quality of work and execution of tasks.

 If an organization is going to move from incremental growth to transformation and differentiation, the culture of execution needs to change.
 However, without setting BHAG goals and expert performance, the organization will not change, regardless of how “big” they think.